 - Use of potent corticosteroids on large areas, for prolonged durations, under occlusive dressings, or on an altered skin barrier may increase systemic exposure.

 Some individuals may experience atrophy, striae, telangiectasias, and folliculitis.
 If these effects occur, discontinue until the integrity of the skin has been restored.
+Do not resume treatment if allergic contact dermatitis is identified.
 DUOBRII Lotion should not be used on eczematous skin, as it may cause severe irritation.